 In the midst of a viral pandemic, with orders to “shelter at home” in effect, parents may be wondering what else can be done to protect the health of their families.
 Unprecedented circumstances often lead to feelings of a loss of control, which can sometimes generate a sense of fear, and even sadness.

-Minimizing unnecessary travel and condensing trips to the grocery store or pharmacy is a vital part of slowing the spread of illness, however, there are also ways to take care of yourself and your children that can improve the function of the innate immune system, lessen stress, and increase the chances of staying safe and healthy.
+Minimizing unnecessary travel and condensing trips to the grocery store or pharmacy is a valuable part of slowing the spread of illness, however, there are also ways to take care of yourself and your children that can improve the function of the innate immune system, lessen stress, and increase the chances of staying safe and healthy.

 It may feel difficult to remain calm during this time, but there are several things that can help, and creating rituals that manage stress sets a great example for children as well.
 Meditation is one of the absolute best ways to calm the body and the mind and can be done virtually anywhere.
 If it seems hard to quiet the thoughts in your head, many meditation apps often provide guided visualizations that can make it easier to focus and let go.
-Quite a few of these apps are even offering free membership in the wake of COVID-19, including one called Waking Up.
+Quite a few of these apps even offered free membership in the wake of COVID-19, including one called Waking Up.

 Heat & Cold